astronomer/astronomer-cosmos/SECURITY.rst

 Severity
 ========

-The vulnerability severity rating system used internally by Astronomer is not the same as the one used by the Apache Foundation.
+The vulnerability severity rating system used internally by Astronomer is not the same as the one used by the Apache Software Foundation.
 Please do not provide a severity for the vulnerability when disclosing, however, providing a CWE (Common Weakness Enumeration) is recommended.

 Response Timeframe